 - Impact: Long-term positive and negative social and environmental results.
-Examples of impact objectives include improved health outcomes and preservation of natural resources.
+Examples of impact include changes in health outcomes and effects on natural resources.

 - Impact investing: The intentional pursuit of positive, measurable social and/or environmental impact alongside a financial return.

-- Impact measurement and management (IMM): The process of setting objectives, establishing targets and using data to assess and manage progress towards those goals.
+- Impact measurement and management (IMM): The process of setting objectives, establishing targets and using data to assess and manage progress toward those goals.

 While assessing financial returns is relatively straightforward, measuring the social and environmental benefits of an investment is not as clear-cut.
 Assessing whether the desired outcomes were achieved is critical to managing toward investment and impact objectives.